gauravfodekar/NodeJSNotes/README.md

 In this example, the function within `setTimeout` will run after waiting for 2 seconds (2000 milliseconds).

-46 #why nodejs called as a event driven language?
+46. # why nodejs called as a event driven language?
 Answer: Node.js is often referred to as an "event-driven" or "event-based" platform, not a language, and this characterization is due to its architecture and the way it handles I/O (Input/Output) operations.
 Node.js is actually a runtime environment for executing JavaScript code on the server side.
 The key reasons why Node.js is considered event-driven are as follows:

 1. **Non-Blocking I/O**: Node.js is built on a non-blocking, asynchronous I/O model.
 When Node.js performs I/O operations, it doesn't wait for the operation to complete before moving on to the next task.
 Instead, it initiates the I/O operation and registers a callback function to be executed when the operation is finished.
 This allows Node.js to efficiently handle multiple concurrent connections without blocking the execution of other code.